Ecode2/Ecode2/README.md

 ## Hi there 👋

-My nameis5 Abubakar Alaya, i go by the alias Ecode
+My nameis Abubakar Alaya, I go by the alias Ecode

 I am a software engineer but aren't we all  😄.
 My main focus is Fullstack web development 🖥️💻 and other web related fields like web scraping and cloud computing.

-### My tech stack include
+### My Skills
+  ## Programming Languages
     - Python
+    - Javascript
+    - Dart
-- Vanilla JavaScript
+    - C#
+  ## Frameworks and Markups
     - Html
     - Css
+    - Bootstrap
-- Django
+    - FastApi
     - Flask
     - Nodejs
+    - Flutter
-- Bootstrap
+    - Reactjs

 ### A Fun fact about me:
 - I dabble in all fields of software development such as _ AI/ML, Data analysis and desktop applications development

-- 🌱 I’m currently learning api development with a python web framework called fastapi
+- 🌱 I’m currently learning MOBILE app development with FLUTTTER
+- 🔭 I’m currently working on an E-commerce website

 ### 📫 How to reach me: